 Tips to Consider

-Getting bar and lounge furniture just right the first time around is always going to be tricky – which is why it is always worth listening to the advice of seasoned furniture specialists for the leisure industry if you aim to really start creating a buzz about your business.
+Getting bar and lounge furniture just right the first time around is always going to be tricky.
+Which is why it is always worth listening to advice.
+Especially from seasoned furniture specialists for the F&B industry.
+That is if you aim to really start creating a buzz about your business.
 Here are just a few things we think you should be keeping in mind:

 - Consider different seating and table levels for your guests.
-If you are offering dining as well as drinking, it is worth thinking about lower seating for restaurant guests and high seating for drinking visitors.
+If you are offering dining as well as drinking, it is worth thinking about lower seating for restaurant guests.
+Then have high seating for drinking visitors.
 It’s more or less what’s expected in the bar industry!

 - Think carefully about spacing between the top of your seating and the tops of your tables.
-You’re going to want to maximise comfort, legroom and ease of access – which is why we’ve made it easier for you to pick and choose from a range of different chairs and tables that you can easily fit together.
+You’re going to want to maximise comfort, legroom and ease of access.
+Which is why we’ve made it easier for you to pick.
+Just choose from a range of different chairs and tables that you can easily fit together.

-- If you’re interested in adding a touch of fabric to your bar or lounge design, always look for fabric options which push forward stain resistance.
+- Adding a touch of fabric to your bar or lounge design can perk things up.
+But then always look for fabric options which are stain resistant.
 Easy-clean and low maintenance options are key when it comes to running a busy bar environment.